sbaugher/arangodb-kubernetes/README.md

 # ArangoDB on Kubernetes

+## New Support for StatefulSets

+There is now a new file `clusterv2.yaml', that allows you to quickly set-up an ArangoDB cluster on Kubernetes.
+This script should work with Kubernetes 1.5 and above.
+If you can, I'd recommend using this method to get your cluster up and running.

+## Old Method

 This is experimental.
 The ultimate goal of this project is to allow for fully automatic scaling of ArangoDB in Kubernetes, using StatefulSets.
 Pull requests are highly encouraged.

 To give it a try, just run: